Estimated reading time: 6 minutes

 These are examples of cases where Thomas Gallagher has represented clients successfully as a Financial Crimes Fraud Lawyer.

 Prosecutors do not always enforce the law fairly.
-And the dormant law alone, is no magic solution.
+And the dormant law alone is not magic.
 But with hard work and patience the law can be an effective tool, in the right hands, to aid justice and liberty.
-And so, your theft attorney can use the law to protect your future; and your family’s future.
+So, your theft attorney can use the law to protect your future; and your family’s future.

-The lawyer you choose will make a difference in how your story ends.
+The fraud lawyer you choose will make a difference in how your story ends.

 Theft Attorney services

-White Collar Lawyer Thomas Gallagher handles all varieties of theft charges and property crimes, including:
+White Collar Lawyer Thomas Gallagher handles all varieties of theft charges and property crimes.

 Large property crime cases: